Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 What will happen during a Pap smear?

 - You will lie on your back and place your feet on footrests called stirrups.
-Your caregiver will gently insert a device called a speculum into your vagina.
-The speculum is used to spread the walls of your vagina so he can see your cervix.
-He will use a thin brush or cotton swab to collect cells from the inside of your cervix.
+Your healthcare provider will gently insert a device called a speculum into your vagina.
+The speculum is used to open the walls of your vagina so your provider can see your cervix.

 - A weak immune system

 - Exposure to diethylstilbestrol (DES) medicine when your mother was pregnant with you

 - It has been 3 weeks and you do not have test results.

 - You have questions or concerns about your condition or care.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © Copyright IBM Corporation 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health